 Support waiting times

-While we try to keep this to a minimum, occasionally there is a waiting list for our services, particularly individual support.
+While we try to keep this to a minimum, there can be waiting list for our services, particularly individual support.

 While you wait, you can: